-- Conduct myself in a manner that is consistent the values of MWL. - Provide a welcoming, inclusive and safe environment for all children and young people. - Respect all children and treat them equally regardless of gender, race, religious or political beliefs, age, physical or mental health, sexual orientation, family and social background and culture, economic status or criminal background. - Encourage open communication between all children, young people, parents, staff and volunteers and have children and young people participate in the decisions that affect them. - Immediately report any concerns of child abuse or breach of the Child Protection Policy or this Code of Conduct for Working with Children Declaration according to the guidelines outlined in the Child Protection Policy. - Immediately disclose all charges, convictions and other outcomes of an offence that relates to child exploitation and abuse, including those under traditional law, which occurred before, or during my association with MWL. - Take responsibility for ensuring that I am accountable and do not place myself in positions where there is a risk of allegations being made. - Self-assess my behaviours, actions, language and relationships with children. - Comply with all relevant Australian and overseas child protection legislation, including labour laws in relation to child labour. - Consult with the Executive Director or other relevant staff if I have any questions regarding child protection and how it relates to my work/relationship with MWL. - Comply with the MWL Child Protection Policy and Procedures. - Whenever possible, ensure that another adult is present when working near children. - Be a positive role model for children. - Treat all children in any of the programmes with respect.
+- Conduct myself in a manner that is consistent with the values of MWL. - Provide welcoming, inclusive and safe physical and on-line environments for all children and young people. - Respect all children and treat them equally regardless of gender, race, religious or political beliefs, age, physical or mental health, sexual orientation, family and social background and culture, economic status or criminal background. - Encourage open communication between all children, young people, parents, staff and volunteers and have children and young people participate in the decisions that affect them. - Immediately report any concerns of child abuse or breach of the Child Safeguarding Policy or this Child Safeguarding Code of Conduct Declaration according to the guidelines outlined in the Child Safeguarding Policy. - Immediately disclose all charges, convictions and other outcomes of an offence that relates to child exploitation and abuse, including those under traditional law, which occurred before, or during my association with MWL. - Take responsibility for ensuring that I am accountable and do not place myself in positions where there is a risk of allegations being made. - Self-assess my behaviours, actions, language and relationships with children. - Comply with all relevant Australian and overseas child safeguarding legislation, including labour laws in relation to child labour. - Consult with the Executive Director or other relevant staff if I have any questions regarding child safeguarding and how it relates to my work/relationship with MWL. - Comply with the MWL Child Safeguarding Policy and Procedures. - Whenever possible, ensure that another adult is present when working near children and on-line. - Be a positive role model for children. - Treat all children in any of the programmes with respect. - Support measures to ensure racism within the organisation is identified, confronted and not tolerated. - Encourage all children to express their culture and enjoy their cultural rights.